Phamie Gow: Music

 Phamie was commissioned to write and musically direct the Vox Motus production of The Infamous Brothers Davenport, which had a run of 32 performances in Edinburgh's Royal Lyceum, Glasgow's Citizen's Theatre and the Eden Court Theatre in Inverness.

 Phamie is the founder and director of Wildfire Records and Publishing, which has published over 30 sound recordings digitally as well as physically, and numerous books of original piano and harp music and scores.
 'Dancing Hands' has been selected to be a part of the ABRSM syllabus for advanced harp players in 2025.

-Her piano piece War Song made it to the 2021 and 2023 Hall of Fame at Classic FM 2021 charts and has been released on numerous Classic FM/Universal compilation albums and is probably her more famed composition.
-Her works on the piano are regularly given airplay on Classic FM.[3]She also was voted into The Great British Classics Charts of 2023 for Rackwick Bay and War Song at Classic FM.
+Her piano piece War Song made it to the 2021 and 2023 Hall of Fame at Classic FM 2021 charts and has been released on numerous Classic FM/Universal compilation albums.
+Her works on the piano are regularly given airplay on Classic FM.
+She also was voted into The Great British Classics Charts of 2023 for Rackwick Bay and War Song at Classic FM as well as the Hall of Fame in 2021, 2023 and 2025.

 She was officially the number one most played Artist in Caffè Nero for over two years running.

 Another commissioned work by Hector Christie was to compose 'The Death of Tibbie Tamson' to raise awareness of this Scottish Borders' story.

 In July 2022 10 minutes of Phamie's music was chosen to be performed at White Hall, on The Horse Guard Parade in London by The Household Division in the show A Military Musical Spectacular to an audience of thousands of people each show in celebration the late Queen's Platinum Jubilee.

 2023 she released various singles and her 11th album Dancing Hands Remastered which is available digitally.

+Her first piano solo album, ‘’Moments of Time’’ has reached over 2 million listens on Spotify as an independent artist and label.